 Orthopaedic Surgery Outpatient Clinic, Abigail Geisinger Clinic 4

-- Services offered: assessment and treament of orthopaedic conditions including fractures, musculoskeletal ailment, disease/deformity of spine, hand problems, sport medicine, arthroscropy, bone tumors, problems of the diabetic foot, orthopaedic trauma, foot and ankle problems, pediatric orthopaedics and adult joint reconstruction.
+- Services offered: assessment and treament of orthopaedic conditions including fractures, musculoskeletal ailment, disease/deformity of spine, hand problems, sport medicine, arthroscropy, bone tumors, problems of the diabetic foot, orthopaedic trauma, foot and ankle problems, care of the patient with an amputation, pediatric orthopaedics and adult joint reconstruction.

 - Clinical make-up: RN clinical coordinator, RNs, nurse specialists, LPNs, clinic technicians, and cast technicians